FPSAC/FPSAC.github.io/README.md

 automatic site rebuild).

 I still need to decide where to put the local clones of the official web sites.
-I am currently considering to just use another git repository on github.
+I am currently considering to just use another "large files" git repository on github.

+The domain fpsac.org is registered at https://www.gandi.net/.

-Old addresse: 193.55.63.80
+Old IP address: 193.55.63.80